xtuzil/CacheMockingFW-DemonstrationProject/README.md

 ## MockFW users template
 This is a template for MockFW users to create mock in docker.
-It is build on InterSystems ObjectScript template.
+It is build on InterSystems ObjectScript template from: https://github.com/intersystems-community/objectscript-docker-template

 ## Prerequisites
 This needs to have docker installed.